top of page

 • Dedicated menopause leave policies

-• Symptom-management benefits (e.g., hormone therapy coverage)
+• Symptom management benefits (e.g., hormone therapy coverage)

 • Workplace accommodations (temperature controls, flexible schedules)